Wynand Olivier

-Wynand Olivier (born 11 June 1983) is a former South African professional rugby union player.His usual position was at centre.
+Wynand Olivier (born 11 June 1983) is a former South African professional rugby union player.
+His usual position was at centre.

 Career

 Olivier made his provincial rugby debut for the Blue Bulls in the Currie Cup in a match against Boland in 2003.
 He made his debut in the Super 12 (now Super Rugby) competition in 2005, playing for the Bulls in a game against the Otago-based Highlanders.
-He was included in Jake White's 2006 Springboks 45 man training squad.
+He was included in Jake White's 2006 Springboks 45-man training squad.
 Olivier made his test debut in the first test against Scotland in Durban in 2006 and was included in the Bok starting lineup for the tests against Scotland in Port Elizabeth and France in Cape Town.
 He was selected to tour with the Springboks as they started their Tri Nations quest in 2006.

-Olivier has since further improved on his form and was an integral part of the Bulls' championship winning team proving to be Springbok material.
-Despite his match-winning qualities, he was second to Springbok veteran Adrian Jacobs in terms of consideration for the position of replacement center for the Springboks.
+Olivier has since further improved on his form and was an integral part of the Bulls' championship-winning team, proving to be Springbok material.
+Despite his match-winning qualities, he was second to Springbok veteran Adrian Jacobs in terms of consideration for the position of replacement centre for the Springboks.

-In 2013, it was announced that he will leave the Bulls to join French Top 14 side Montpellier.
+In 2013, it was announced that he would leave the Bulls to join French Top 14 side Montpellier.

 In 2015, it was announced that he will leave Montpellier to join English Aviva Premiership side Worcester Warriors.